-They come in two pieces, a chain whip and cassette lock ring tool to remove the lock ring before you can remove the cassette.
+They come in two pieces, a chain whip and a cassette lockring tool to remove the lock ring before you can remove the cassette.

-This is a simple, yet very useful tool to have at home when you need to change your bike chain.
+This is a simple yet handy tool to have at home when you need to change your bike chain.

-With the chain breaker, you can easily do it at home instead of sending your bike to the shop and save a few bucks for coffee instead.
+You can easily do it at home with the chain breaker instead of sending your bike to the shop and saving a few bucks for coffee instead.

-If you ride a lot, you’ll probably require a new chain every 4-5 months, or maybe every 1-2 months if you ride as much miles as the pros do.
+If you ride a lot, you’ll probably require a new chain every 4 to 5 months, or maybe every 1 to 2 months if you ride as many miles as the pros do.

-All you’ll need to do is to run the chain backwards through the cleaner with the chain degreaser inside.
+All you’ll need to do is to run the chain backwards through the cleaner with the chain cleaner inside.

-There are several mini brushes inside the cleaner which scrub the chain from all 4 directions and you’ll have a clean, shiny chain in less than 2 minutes.
+There are several mini brushes inside the cleaner that scrub the chain from all 4 directions and you’ll have a clean, shiny chain in less than 2 minutes.

 Most adjustable wrenches are too thick to fit on the pedal axle to tighten and loosen them.